transferzero/api-documentation/_docs/transaction-flow.md

 * `initial`: Transaction is created, but not yet ready to receive payments (waiting for Sender to be KYC'd and approved).
 * `approved`: Transaction is created and the sender is approved.
 Payment can be received
 * `pending`: Transaction has received a payin, and it's waiting for the funds to clear.
+* `processing`: Transaction is under compliance review.
+Please expect feedback in 24 hours or less.
 * `received`: Transaction has received the correct payin amount and will start processing the payouts.
 * `mispaid`: Transaction received funds, but not the requested amount.
 The transaction will be resized, and will start payout based on the received funds.
 * `manual`: Some of the payments to the recipients have run into issues.
 Please check the recipient statuses for more information.